addianto/sitodo/docs/bootcamp/day-1/end-day-1.md

 # End of Day 1

 Congratulations!
-You have reached the end of mandatory tasks for Day 1.
+You have reached the end of Day 1.

 ## Agenda for Day 2